We share the lowdown on what makes it so great and why we think it is worth going the extra mile for.

 GOTS prohibits the use of the kinds of chemicals commonly used in textile processing.
 Cotton certified by GOTS has not only been grown organically, it has been processed organically too.
 This means that inputs such as dyes and inks have met strict biodegradability and toxicity rules and waste water is treated before it’s let out into the environment – protecting local ecosystems and communities.

-Cotton Properties and Care
+Organic Cotton Properties and Care

 Cotton has excellent absorption capabilities and will retain 24-27 times its own weight in water making it stronger wet than dry.
 Because cotton both absorbs and releases perspiration quickly it allows the fabric to breathe.